godlark/puppet-buildbot/README.md

 If this module should prove useful, I intend to add support for pyenv and virtualenv to make this a bit more portable.

+## Known Issues
+Authentication and authorization support isn't yet complete.
+In the meantime, you can login to the web interface with the following credentials:
+  * Username: `test`
+  * Password: `test`

 ## Usage
 ### Prerequisites
 In order to install `python-pip` on CentOS / EL-based distros, you'll need to